okx/okexchain-docs/docs/getting-start/join-okexchain-mainnet.md

 moniker = "<your_custom_moniker>"
 ```

-You can edit the `~/.okexchaind/config/okexchaind.toml` file in order to enable the anti spam mechanism and reject incoming transactions with less than the minimum gas prices:
+You can edit the `~/.okexchaind/config/okexchaind.toml` file in order to enable the anti spam mechanism and reject incoming transactions with less than the minimum gas prices("0.000000001okt" is recommended):

 ```
 # This is a TOML config file.